rossta/rossta.github.com/source/blog/2018-09-05-local-ssl-for-rails-5.html.md

 1. Https-specific headers like HSTS or CORS `allow-*`
 1. Third-party integrations, possibly OAuth-based, that require SSL

-One knock against local SSL is that it has been considered a pain to set up for Rails development, not to mention for tests.
-This post and the companion gitub repo, [rossta/local-ssl-demo-rails](https://github.com/rossta/local-ssl-demo-rails), is intended to help make that task a little easier.
+One knock against local SSL is that it has been considered a pain to set up.
+This post and the companion gitub repo, [rossta/local-ssl-demo-rails](https://github.com/rossta/local-ssl-demo-rails), is intended to help make that task a little easier for Rails apps.

 ### How does it work?